 Basic Marinated Lentils Recipe

 - 1 cup dry green lentils (sift through for debris)

-- 2 tbsp white balsamic vinegar (you can also use red wine, or rice vinegar)
+- 2 tablespoon white balsamic vinegar (you can also use red wine, or rice vinegar)

 Cook The Lentils: